HelpSeeker/CoubDownloader/README.md

 ## coub.sh vs. coub.py

 Both versions are standalone scripts.
-You can use either and get the same functionality (with the exception of `--limit-rate` only being available with coub.sh).
+You can use either and get the same functionality (with the exception of `--limit-rate` being exclusive to coub.sh and `--mobile` being exclusive to coub.py).

 So what version to use?